 - 1. Diagnostic evaluations and psychological testing. - 2.
-Psychotherapy and psychiatric services. - 3.
-Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting (up to 19 hours per week). - 4.
+Psychotherapy and psychiatric services.

+- 3. Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting (up to 19 hours per week). - 4.
 Relationship and family therapy if there is a clinical diagnosis. - 5.
 Treatment of serious or persistent disorders. - 6.
-Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or pervasive development disorders (PDD). - 7.
+Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or autism spectrum disorders. - 7.
+Services, care or treatment described as benefits in this Policy and ordered by a court on the basis of a behavioral health care evaluation performed by a physician or licensed psychologist and that includes an individual treatment plan. - 8.
 Treatment of pathological gambling.